Blog

 Why does a green tea SCOBY cost more than a black tea SCOBY?

 Many people prefer the lighter, delicate taste of a green tea kombucha brew.
-However, a quality Green tea SCOBY is harder to produce than a black tea SCOBY.
+However, a quality green tea SCOBY is harder to produce than a black tea SCOBY.
 The price of the green tea SCOBY reflects the extra effort required.

-Can I use a black tea SCOBY to make A green tea kombucha or vice versa?
+Can I use a black tea SCOBY to make a green tea kombucha or vice versa?

 Normally yes, however the strains of bacteria and yeast in the SCOBY will have become acclimatised to a certain balance of nutrients found in either black or green tea.